f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 Hardware and System Component Monitoring from the API
 -----------------------------------------------------

-This section will cover monitoring VELOS componenents.
+This section will cover monitoring VELOS components.

 Monitoring VELOS Component Platform Status via API
 --------------------------------------------

 You can get the status of the VELOS chassis components using the following API call.
-This will combine that status of all of the componenets into a single API call.
-These can also be broken out into more targeted API calls for specific compoenents which are also covered later in this section.
+This will combine that status of all of the components into a single API call.
+These can also be broken out into more targeted API calls for specific components which are also covered later in this section.

 .. code-block:: bash

     GET https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-platform:components

-For each blade, controller installed in the system, you'll see descrription, serial number, part number, and NEBS state.
+For each blade, controller installed in the system, you'll see description, serial number, part number, and NEBS state.
 You'll also see detailed blade filesystem information, CPU, memory, and storage stats and temperature information.
 You can also monitor the various firmware update status and versions.

 .. code-block:: json